Review: Ratesetter updated 12 June 2019

 So grab your £100 bonus offer for £1,000+ investment now!

-Do you have any questions on P2P or even on RateSetter itself?
+What’s your experience of investing in P2P or even on RateSetter itself?
 Please share your thoughts below.